General Truthfulness Characterizations Via Convex Analysis: Characterizing Truthful Mechanisms

 \begin{definition} A family $\{d_t \in \linear(\V\to\reals)\}_{t\in\T}$ satisfies \emph{cyclic monotonicity (CMON)} if for all finite sets $\{t_0,\ldots,t_k\} \subseteq \T$,

 where indices are taken modulo $k+1$.
-We refer to the weaker condition that~\eqref{eq:cmon} hold for all pairs $\{t_0,t_1\}$ as \emph{weak monotonicity (WMON)}. \end{definition}
+The weaker condition that~\eqref{eq:cmon} hold for all pairs $\{t_0,t_1\}$ is known as \emph{weak monotonicity (WMON)}. \end{definition}

 A well known characterization from convex analysis is that a function $f$ defined on a convex set is a subgradient of a convex function on that set iff it satisfies CMON~\cite{rockafellar1997convex}.
-Rochet's~\shortcite{rochet1987necessary} proof that such payments exist on a possibly non-convex $\T$ iff $f$ satisfies CMON is effectively a proof of the following generalization of this theorem.
+Rochet's~\shortcite{rochet1987necessary} proof that payments exist to implement $f$ on a possibly non-convex $\T$ iff $f$ satisfies CMON is effectively a proof of a generalization of this theorem.
+Rochet notes that his proof is adapted from the one given in Rockafellar's text~\shortcite{rockafellar1997convex} of the weaker theorem where $\T$ is restricted to be convex.
+We adapt Rochet's proof to highlight how its core is a construction of $G$.
+As we use this basic construction several times, we first analyze it independly.